 One the most important and unique aspects of my coaching program is the fact that I won’t let anyone work in a bubble.
 Market research is always, and will always be a huge part of it.

-Nothing is ever for-sure, but I learned that it is the one thing that can speed up a projects success and avoid downturns due to poor planning or offerings.
+Nothing is ever for-sure, but I learned that it is the one thing that can speed up success and avoid downturns due to poor planning or offerings.

 I’ve been doing market research for the past week and it’s been awesome.
 I have learned so much and am really excited to create one hell of a program!